TimerTimeout(), TimerTimeout_r()

 Here's what happens to the timer:

-• When you call TimerTimeout(), the timer is armed and automatically preallocated, and a relative timeout is converted into an absolute one.
+• When TimerTimeout() is used to set a timeout, a thread-local timer is automatically preallocated, a relative timeout is converted into an absolute one, and the timer is then armed.

-• When the kernel attempts to enter a blocking state specified in flags, the timer is activated.
+• When the thread that called TimerTimeout() then calls into the kernel and attempts to enter a blocking state specified in flags, the timer is activated.
 That is, the timer is placed on the active timer list, and the kernel starts to check the timeout against the current time; if it has already passed, the kernel delivers the event right away.
+If the event is an explicit UNBLOCK event or an implicit one due to a NULL event pointer, the calling thread doesn't enter any of the blocking states specified in flags but returns immediately with an error.

 Note:

-A relative timeout starts when you call TimerTimeout(), not when the blocking state is entered.
-It's possible to get preempted after calling TimerTimeout() but before the blocking kernel call.
+If using a relative timeout, the base time used to compute the expiry time falls during the execution of TimerTimeout(), not when the blocking state is entered.
+It's possible for the current thread to get preempted after calling TimerTimeout() but before the blocking kernel call.

 TimerTimeout() always operates on a one-shot basis.
 When one of the above kernel calls returns (or is interrupted by a signal), the timeout request is removed from the system.
 Only one timeout per thread may be in effect at a time.
 A second call to TimerTimeout(), without calling one of the above kernel functions, replaces the existing timeout on that thread.
 A call with flags set to zero ensures that a timeout won't occur on any state.
 This is the default when a thread is created.